David Littman (activist): Release of Syrian Jewish women

 In October 1990, as the WUPJ's representative to the commission, he petitioned for the release of single Jewish women from Syria; in March 1991 he requested that they appoint a special representative to investigate; and in August 1991, he urged it to work for their release.

 Lebanese Jewish hostages

 In August 1991, he appeared before the commission on behalf of the WUPJ to urge the release of Lebanese Jews held as hostages in Lebanon.
 In December 1991, he wrote a letter on behalf of the WUPJ appealing to UN Secretary-General Javier Pérez de Cuéllar, asking him to discover the fate of the 11 Lebanese Jews who had been kidnapped in the mid-1980s.

 Claim of UN conference being hijacked

-When Israel withdrew from the Durban World Conference Against Racism in 2001, joining the US in protesting perceived anti-Israel and anti-Semitic remarks, The Hindu reported that Littman and WUPJ Rabbi Francois Garai filed a statement saying that the conference had been "hijacked by dictatorial regimes" interested in pursuing jihad against Israel.
+Israel withdrew from the Durban World Conference Against Racism in 2001, joining the United States in protest of what it described as anti-Israel and antisemitic remarks.
+The Hindu reported that Littman and World Union for Progressive Judaism Rabbi Francois Garai filed a statement saying that the conference had been "hijacked by dictatorial regimes" and was preparing a "jihad against Israel."